ThatsVie/atlas-AirBnB_clone_v3/README.md

 This project implements a web framework for an AirBnB clone using Flask, a lightweight WSGI web application framework.
 It includes various tasks that demonstrate the functionality of the web application, such as displaying different routes, rendering HTML templates, and interacting with a database.

-To view the README file for the Atlas AirBnb Clone `web_flask` folder, please visit [this link](https://github.com/ThatsVie/atlas-AirBnB_clone_v2/blob/master/web_flask/README.md).
+To view a README file for the Atlas AirBnb Clone `web_flask` folder, please visit [this link](https://github.com/ThatsVie/atlas-AirBnB_clone_v2/blob/master/web_flask/README.md).

 ## API